Why a VPN is essential in Australia after the Metadata Retention Law

 While choosing a VPN you have to make sure that the service you are trusting with your data is not based in any of the 14 eyes countries, especially Australia, because VPN providers based in Australia could be pressured to share or hand over users' data to Internet providers, companies or government agencies.
 It's worth looking at the VPN providers based outside the 14 eyes countries such as Singapore, Hong Kong, Ukraine etc.

-Article by Anas Baig, cyber security expert.
-He is currently working as a security consultant.
+Anas Baig is currently working as a security consultant.
 He is a computer science graduate specialising in internet security, science and technology.
-He is also a security professional with a passion for robots & IoT devices.
+He is also a security professional with a passion for robots.